fluencelabs/nox/cli/README.md

-## Fluence Publisher
+## Fluence CLI

 Current code deployment process to the Fluence network looks like this:

 - Upload code to Swarm.
 Swarm will return the code hash.
 - Publish the received hash to a default Fluence contract in a blockchain (ethereum as a default).

-**Fluence Publisher** is a console automation utility that will take the code as an input, go through the publishing process and return a hash of transaction of publishing to the developer, if successful.
+**Fluence CLI** is a console automation utility that will take the code as an input, go through the publishing process and return a hash of transaction of publishing to the developer, if successful.

 ## Requirements

-- a connection to the Ethereum node (including light client) that is able to broadcast a transaction
+CLI assumes a running Ethereum & Swarm on `http://localhost:8545/` and `http://localhost:8500/` respectively.
+Use `--eth_url` and `--swarm_url` to specify actual addresses as you need.

-- Ethereum account with a balance sufficient to pay for gas
+Please note, that your Ethereum account should have sufficient funds for issuing transactions to smart-contract.
+It's only for transaction fees, Fluence itself doesn't currently charge miners or developers.
+That could change in the future, for example when miners' deposits are implemented.

-- address of the Swarm node
+Also, take a look at [deployment scripts](tools/deploy/README.md), they will assist you in running Swarm, Ethereum and Fluence nodes.

 ## Installation